SOFTS-Raw sugar gains on tight supplies, coffee also climbs

 COFFEE

-* Dealers said support comes from low exchange stocks and recent downward revisions to this year's crop in top producer Brazil.
+* Dealers said support comes from low exchange stocks and recent downward revisions to this year's crop in top producer Brazil, despite favorable rains there that are boosting the flowering period.

 COCOA

-* December London cocoa LCCc1 was up 1.2% at 1,947 pounds a tonne, having hit a 1-1/2 year high of 1,951 pounds as weakness in sterling GBP=D3 continues to boost prices denominated in the UK currency.
+* December London cocoa LCCc1 rose 8 pounds, or 0.4%, to 1,932 pounds per tonne, having hit a 1-1/2 year high of 1,967 pounds as weakness in sterling GBP=D3 continues to boost prices denominated in the UK currency.

-(Reporting by Maytaal Angel and Nigel Hunt Editing by David Evans and David Goodman )
+(Reporting by Marcelo Teixeira, Maytaal Angel and Nigel Hunt; Editing by David Evans, David Goodman and Shailesh Kuber)

 ((maytaal.angel@thomsonreuters.com(00442075429105)(Reuters Messaging: maytaal.angel.thomsonreuters.com@reuters.net) ))